walrus-chanul-dandeniya/chiral-network/docs/01-system-overview.md

 - They can act as "storage nodes" where they host their own files to be chunked and downloaded by others.
 - They can also act as "client nodes" where they request files and make payments.
 - They can also transition to "mining nodes" and focus on validating transactions and earning Chiral.
+Note: There is no external storage node, the user is the storage node, client node, and mining node.

 ### 1. Storage Nodes